SeleniumHQ/selenium-ide/docs/command-line-runner.md

 For details on additional functionlity the runner offers see [its documentation](https://github.com/SeleniumHQ/selenium-ide/blob/master/packages/selenium-side-runner/README.md).

-__NOTE: If you're trying to learn how translate recorded tests into WebDriver code, or if you want to integrate recorded tests into an existing custom test framework, then what you need is code export which is on the project roadmap and will be available soon.__
+If you're trying to learn how translate recorded tests into WebDriver code, or if you want to integrate recorded tests into an existing custom test framework, then what you need is code export which is on the project roadmap and will be available soon.